Md Shamsul Hasan Khan: Career

 Khan joined the Indian National Congress as member of All-India Congress Committee (O) and was president of the District Congress Committee (O) for six years.

 Khan was a prominent agriculturist from Pilibhit, and was also a member of Farmers' forum of India.

 Khan was a renowned social worker in the Pilibhit, known for his support of educational and agricultural development in the Pilibhit District.
 He experimented and introduced new and scientific methods for the development of agriculture and horticulture, and his movement pioneered rubber plantation in the Tarai area of Pilibhit and Nainital districts.

 Khan was elected as a Member of Parliament for the Sixth Lok Sabha from Pilibhit constituency with 71.32 per cent of the vote as a Bharatiya Lok Dal candidate, defeating a rival representing the Indian National Congress.

 Personal life

 Khan married Razia Bano Begam.
 The couple had no children.
-He was succeeded by his younger brother Nawab Aijaz ul Hasan Khan.
+He was succeeded by his younger brother Nawab Aijaz ul Hasan Khan.Mohd Aijazul Hasan khan passed away in the year November 2016.He has two sons and a daughter Ainum Aijaz Khan.The prestigious family is now succeeded by his Elder Son Nawazul Hasan Khan and younger son Viqarul Hasan Khan.